brikis98/yevgeniy-brikman-homepage/_posts/2023-03-29-the-mom-test.md

 If you sit down to discuss your business idea with someone, there is a high probability that they will lie to you or give you misleading information.
 It's usually not malicious or even intentional, but the result of a variety of factors, such as:

 - **They don't want to hurt your feelings**: if you ask someone, "do you think this is a good idea," they often will say "yes" just to be nice.
-- **They don't know their own preferences**: if you ask someone to predict their future behavior, they often tell you how their "ideal self" might act (how they wish to be), which will turn out to be very different than how they actually act.
+- **They don't know their own preferences**: if you ask someone to predict their future behavior, they often tell you how their "ideal self" might act (how they wish to be), which will turn out to be very different from how they actually act.
 E.g., If you ask people how they prefer their coffee, many people say "strong," but when you watch what they actually order, it's often weak & milky.
-- **There is nothing at stake**: if you ask if someone would buy something, hypothetically, they might say yes, as there is nothing at stake, but if you actually asked them to hand over cash, they may behave quite differently.
+- **There is nothing at stake**: if you ask whether someone would buy something, hypothetically, they might say yes, as there is nothing at stake, but if you actually asked them to hand over cash, they may behave quite differently.
 - **They aren't product designers**: people will often make feature requests, but it's usually a bad idea to blindly implement them, as most people don't have the knowledge to come up with good solutions.

 ## The solution: the mom test